 “I have known Ann since she was a graduate student at Pitt and have followed her remarkable career,” said Beeson.
 “I have been deeply impressed by her many significant accomplishments as both a scholar and academic leader.
 I am confident that with her leadership the University will continue on its path to even greater success.”

-As the University’s chief academic officer, Cudd, who also has a master’s degree and Ph.D. in philosophy from Pitt, will lead the development and implementation of Pitt’s academic vision, overseeing the four regional campuses; several centers and other academic areas; and all of the Pittsburgh campus’s schools, excluding the Schools of the Health Sciences.
+As the University’s chief academic officer, Cudd, who also has a master’s degree and Ph.D. in philosophy from Pitt, will lead the development and implementation of Pitt’s academic vision, overseeing the four regional campuses; several centers and other academic areas; and all of the Pittsburgh campus’s schools.

 “Ann has a rare capacity to move among the roles of scholar, leader, collaborator and teacher with exceptional ease and remarkable impact,” said Chancellor Patrick Gallagher.
 “But, what has impressed me most about Ann, so far, is her vision for Pitt.
 It is bold, bright and certain to enhance the University of Pittsburgh’s mission to leverage knowledge for society’s gain.
 I am thrilled that she is returning to Pitt and excited to watch our University community’s commitment to academic excellence advance in her hands.”